blue-terminal/La-bomba-globale/README.md

 # La-bomba-globale
-⚠️This project is just an example and is not ready to be used seriously. 🚨Those who use it do so at their own risk, and the author assumes no responsibility for any problems that may arise(English: do not run on main computer ⚠ ️⛔)
+⚠️This project is a prototype intended for demonstration and research purposes only.
+It is not designed for production use and may contain bugs, vulnerabilities or other imperfections.
+The author declines all responsibility for direct or indirect damages caused by the use of this software.
+The user is solely responsible for the use he makes of it and the consequences that derive from it. ⚠ ️⛔)